voyager2saturn/Bible-to-Obsidian-guide/ReadMe.md

 ```

 **Solution 2**
-Use Git Bash CLI
+Open "Git Bash".
+Use Windows search (Git Bash) or "C:\Program Files\Git\git-bash.exe".
 ```
 bash bg2obs.sh -i -v NET
 ```
 # Try if all fails
-Check if it exists in bash terminal
+### Method 1 - Check if it exists in bash terminal
 ```
 sed --version
 ```
-If it doesn't exist install -
-**Perl Strawberry (use any 1 of the 3 links)**
+If it doesn't exist install Perl Strawberry (use any 1)

 https://www.perl.org/get.html